jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).395.png)

-If an object circularity is created and you break an object line in it, then a target object will stand up.
+If an object circularity is created and you break an object line in it, then a target object might stand up.

 This flaw also occurs when
 \>